zenml-io/zenbytes/README.md

 ### Integrations
-As you progress through the course, you will need to install additional packages for the various other MLOps tools we are going to use.
+As you progress through the course, you will need to install additional packages for the various other MLOps tools we will use.
 You will find corresponding instructions in the respective notebooks, but we recommend you install all integrations ahead of time with the following command: